emrahaykat/SahaBT/README.txt

 Importing the project into the Eclipse IDE
 --------------------------
   -You should import the project into eclipse as maven project.
-  -You should change the chrome driver path whic is in SetUp() functionunder UserAction.java Change the code below as where is your chromedriver.
+  -You should change the chromedriver path which is in SetUp() function under UserAction.java Change the code below as where is your chromedriver.
    System.setProperty("webdriver.chrome.driver", "C:\\Users\\emrah\\workspace\\gittigidiyor\\resources\\chromedriver.exe");
   -To run the project, you need to run the UserAction.java class run as junit.